NinadPatil66/GenAI-Powered-Advanced-Data-Analytics/README.md

 3) Business Report and Data Storytelling for Collections Strategy
 4) Implementing an AI-driven Collections Strategy

-## Key risk factors for delinquency
+## Key Risk Factors for Delinquency:
 - Credit Score
 - Payment history – Customers with a history of late or missed payments are more likely to default.
 - Credit Utilization Rate – High usage of available credit can indicate financial stress and potential repayment issues.